MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_5/index.md

 <img width="60%" src="./Resources/display.jpg">

 {:.note2}
 > On embedded hardware, `sprintf()` does not work with `float` values.
-You will need to think of a workaround using only decimal values to display a float!
+You will need to think of a workaround using only integer values to display a float!
 How this is implemented is up to you... but it is doable.

 ## Demonstration